shalomarbsie/Expense-Tracker/README.md

 ...

+- instructions to run:to run this, download main.py and supportmodule.py into a directory/file location of your choice(make sure to remember the file location) and run in your choice of commandline or IDE
-- instructions to run: this program runs on command line arguments which have specifications in the main.py file
+- this program runs on command line arguments which have specifications in the main.py file